Vanderbilt advances to College World Series, routs Duke 13-2

+“It’s a very proud and joyous moment when you get to see your players celebrate something like this at the end, particularly for what they’ve been through over the years,” Vanderbilt coach Tim Corbin said.

-NASHVILLE, Tenn.
-(AP) — Austin Martin drove in three, hitting two of Vanderbilt’s five home runs, and the Commodores advanced to their fourth College World Series and first since 2015 by routing Duke 13-2 Sunday to clinch the Nashville Super Regional.
+Austin Martin drove in three, hitting two of Vanderbilt’s five home runs, and the Commodores advanced to their fourth College World Series overall by routing Duke 13-2 Sunday to clinch the Nashville Super Regional.

+Vanderbilt lost the 2017 super regional in Corvallis, Oregon, to Oregon State, and then battled Mississippi State through three games before losing in 11 innings in Nashville.

-Vanderbilt won the 2014 championship and was the runner-up in 2015.
-The nation’s No. 2 overall seed matched the program record for most wins in a season with a nation’s best 54 victories.
+These Commodores won the Southeastern Conference regular season and tournament title, and the nation’s No. 2 overall seed matched the program record for most wins in a season with a nation’s best 54 victories.
 The Commodores, who have won 14 of 15, will play Louisville to open the College World Series.

-Mason Hickman struck out nine over four innings, picking up where Kumar Rocker left off with a no-hitter Saturday night striking out the final three batters he faced as the right-hander struck out the side to open Sunday’s game.
-Then Hickman got all the support he needed with a 4-run first by Vanderbilt.
+“I said before the Super Regional started, that I thought they were a historically good team, meaning they’re one of the best teams in college baseball in the last 5 to 10 years,” Duke coach Chris Pollard said.
+“They have a team that can go to Omaha and win it.”

+Duke won the opener 18-5.
+Then the Commodores struck out 35 over the next two games behind Kumar Rocker’s no-hitter Saturday night before Mason Hickman led four pitchers Sunday with nine of a combined 16 strikeouts.

 Martin led off with a home run to left-centerfield, giving Vandy a 1-0 lead.
 Ethan Paul reached base on an infield single, then stole second and third with Bill Chillari walking Philip Clarke with one out.
 Pat DeMarco hit a 3-run home run that hit Memorial Gym beyond the 32-foot-high wall in left.